ktrns/scrnaseq/README.md

 When using Ensembl ids as gene ids, the argument is an R named list that specifies which Ensembl attributes will be used as gene id, as gene symbol and as entrez accession, respectively.

-##### __`file_annot`__

-Instead of fetching the gene annotation from Ensembl servers, read it from an external file.
-Note that by default the gene annotation will be fetched only once and is then saved in a separate file.
-Use this argument only if there is no access to Ensembl at all.

 ##### __`mart_attributes`__

 Gene annotation attributes to include when fetching gene annotation from Ensembl